pranabekka/pranabekka.github.io/content/bean-troduction.md

 in order to maintain visual hierarchy.

-Bean supports additional heading levels, but that's through the generic block tag syntax.
+Bean supports additional heading levels, but that's through the generic tag syntax.
-If you find yourselves requiring those levels, you might be better served by a list.
+If you find yourself requiring those levels, you might be better served by a list.
 (Well, I'm just buying into what Edward Tufte says.)